-

 “Transition risks” refer to the financial risks related to the process of adjustment towards a low-greenhouse gas (GHG) economy.
 These risks can emerge from current or future government policies, legislation, and regulation to limit GHG emissions, as well as technological advancements, and changes in market and customer sentiment towards a low-GHG economy.

-Physical and transition risks can also lead to liability risks, such as the risk of climate-related claims under liability policies, as well as direct actions against financial institutions for failing to manage their climate-related risks.
+Physical and transition risks can also lead to liability risks, such as the risk of climate-related claims under liability policies, as well as litigation and direct actions against financial institutions for failing to manage their climate-related risks.

 Climate-related risks may manifest over varying time horizons, and are likely to intensify over time, especially if the global economy undergoes a disorderly transition.
 They can drive financial risks, such as credit, market, insurance, and liquidity risks.
 They can also lead to strategic, operational, and reputational risks.
 In severe instances, climate-related risks can threaten the long-term viability of a FRFI’s business model.

 Building resilience against climate-related risks requires FRFIs to address vulnerabilities in their business model, their overall operations, and ultimately on their balance sheet.
 This entails forward-looking approaches that are holistic, integrated, and built on reliable empirical data and sound analyses.
+It also necessitates FRFIs to continuously monitor and incorporate developments in climate-related risk management, such as improving data quality and evolving risk measurement methodologies, into their governance and risk management practices.

 A1.
-Purpose and Scope
+Purpose and scope

 There is no one-size-fits-all approach for managing climate-related risks given the unique risks and vulnerabilities that will vary with a FRFI’s size, nature, scope, and complexity of its operations, and risk profile.
 The Guideline should be read, and implemented, from a risk-based perspective that allows the FRFI to compete effectively while managing its climate-related risks prudently.